Understanding Commander Access Control

 - administrators have the right level of access to the various parts of your virtual infrastructure

 - data for the various groups of users that consume your IT services is appropriately segregated

-Commander has both an administrative console and a Service Portal, with roles governing where users are permitted to log in.
+Commander has both an administrative console and a Service Portal, with roles governing where users are permitted to sign in.
 You can assign both a Commander role and a Service Portal role to the same user.
-This is useful for administrators who want to log into the Service Portal to verify the effects of configuration changes.
+This is useful for administrators who want to sign in to the Service Portal to verify the effects of configuration changes.